AlexuLag/go-design-patterns/README.md

 - **Classic Visitor**: Implementation of the Visitor pattern that allows adding new operations to existing object structures without modifying them.
 The example demonstrates a mathematical expression evaluator and printer, showing how to separate algorithms from the objects they operate on.
 - **Functional Visitor**: Alternative implementation of the Visitor pattern using functional programming concepts in Go, providing a more flexible and composable approach to visiting object structures.

+#### Mediator
+- **Basic Mediator**: Implementation of the Mediator pattern that facilitates communication between objects (colleagues) through a central mediator.
+The example demonstrates a chat room where participants send messages to each other via the mediator, decoupling the participants from direct references to each other.

 ### Creational Patterns

 #### Builder